Apple Strudel with Puff Pastry

 - Apple filling – Add all the filling ingredients along with the sliced apples.
 Stir well to combine.
 Cover the bowl with plastic wrap and set it aside.

-Pro tip - Prepare the apple filling when you are ready to bake.
-Otherwise, the apples will release too many juices.
+Pro tip – Prepare the apple filling when you are ready to bake.
+Otherwise, the apples will release too much juice.

-- Puff pastry - Roll the puff pastry on a lightly floured surface to about 12 x 12-inches.
-Dust off excess flour.
+- Puff pastry – Roll the puff pastry on a lightly floured surface to about 12 x 12 inches.
+Dust off the excess flour.

-Pro tip - Make sure the puff pastry dough is chilled at all times because it makes it easier to roll the pastry and keep the layers flaky. - Filling - Divide the apple mixture into two.
-Pile the apple mixture onto the pastry towards one side leaving two inches away from the edges so you can fold the sides.
+- Filling – Divide the apple mixture into two.
+Pile the apple mixture onto the pastry towards one side, leaving two inches away from the edges so you can fold the sides.

 - Cool – Let cool on the baking tray for 5 minutes.
 Then, immediately transfer to a platter.
 When cooled, dust with powdered sugar.